ComplianceAsCode/content/docs/manual/developer/07_understanding_build_system.md

   base product.
 - `expand_jinja.py` -- helper script used by the BATS (Bash unit test framework) to expand Jinja in test scripts.
+- `generate_guides.py` -- Generate HTML guides and HTML index for every profile in the built SCAP source data stream.
 - `generate_man_page.py` -- generates the ComplianceAsCode man page.
 - `generate_profile_remediations.py` -- Generate profile oriented Bash remediation scripts or profile oriented Ansible Playbooks from the built SCAP source data stream.
 The output is similar to the output of the `oscap xccdf generate fix` command, but the tool `generate_profile_remediations.py` generates the scripts or Playbooks for all profiles in the given SCAP source data stream at once.
 - `profile_tool.py` -- utility script to generate statistics about profiles